-There’s no need to count the hours to bedtime with these Summer Parenting Hacks that will make summer with your kids a fun time for all.
+Summer is fun, but it can also be stressful.
+However, there’s no need to count the hours to bedtime with these Summer Parenting Ideas that are brilliant and that will make summer with your kids a fun time for all.

 Summer break is here, and I have gathered up some of the best parenting hacks for summer!
 Don’t let summer be a stressful time, enjoy it and have fun creating memories that will last a lifetime!
 Long, sunny summer days are ahead, and life is to short to feel count down till bedtime!
 Keep your kids busy with fun activities, and don’t stress!
 Make sure your kids and you are ready to tackle this summer head on!